-General and administrative expenses were \$5.3 million for the three months ended June 30, 2023, compared to \$5.9 million for the three months ended June 30, 2022.
-The decrease of \$0.6 million was primarily related to a decrease in consultants and other costs of \$1.1 million due to a decrease in consultant spend and insurance premiums, which was offset by an increase in personnel costs of \$0.4 million primarily related to an increase in headcount, which headcount.
+General and administrative expenses were \$5.3 million \$5.8 million for each of the three months ended June 30, 2023, compared to \$5.9 million for the three months ended June 30, 2022, September 30, 2023 and 2022.
+The decrease increase in personnel costs of \$0.6 million was primarily related were due to an increase in head count that were offset by a decrease in consultants and other costs of \$1.1 million due \$0.6 million primarily related to a decrease in consultant spend and insurance premiums, which was offset by an increase in personnel costs of \$0.4 million primarily related to an increase in headcount.